michael8758/CodePath-Project/README.md

 **Snapchat**
 - Variety of camera filters
 - Only saves chat logs for 24 hours
-- Sends pictures as a main method of interaction instead of convential text messaging
+- Sends pictures as a main method of interaction instead of conventionall text messaging

 ## Notes